ashishjuyal/learning-git/labs/commit/README.md

 git commit -a -m "trying to skip the staging area for a newfile NOTES" git status
 ```
 You will see the NOTES file was not committed.
 New files have to be added using `git add`.
-The `git commit -a` works only with already tracked files.
+The `-a` option works only with already tracked files.

 </details>
 <br>